 For example, falcon speed -bird removes the pages that contain the word “bird.”

 This quickly removes the “clutter” from your search results, and you can use the negative sign on multiple words.

 For example, Outlook Tips site:micrsoft.com will search through only Microsoft’s website for the keywords “Outlook” and “Tips.”

 You can also restrict to a domain type, for example, HIPAA guidance site:gov will search only government sites for the keywords “HIPAA” and “guidance.”

 Try using these techniques the next time you are doing a search that isn’t returning the results you want.
 You’ll find that one of these advanced Googling techniques will almost certainly do the trick!

-Shhhh…it’s a Secret: Google provides an advanced search page – to get to it type “advanced google search” into Google and click on the first link.
+One Last Thing: Google provides an advanced search page.
+To get to it, type “advanced google search” into Google and click on the first link.

 I left big business to start Clark Computer Services in 2003; not because I had a grand vision, but because I had three young children who needed their Dad around.
 Knowing I had to replace my salary, I went door-to-door visiting small businesses to introduce myself and ask if they needed IT support.
 I heard story after story from business owners and office managers about IT companies not returning calls and emails, grumpy technicians showing up late or not at all, and systems being down for days, weeks, and in some cases…months.
 I realized quickly that there was a clear and pressing need for reliable, honest, and professional IT support completed pleasantly and on time.